What MPF is

 Find out how you can preserve your retirement nest egg.

 MPF is an employment-based retirement protection system.
 Employees and those self-employed aged between 18 and 65 must join MPF schemes, unless they are exempt.
-Find out more about the roles of employers, employees, the self-employed and personal account holders who participate in MPF.
+Find out more about the roles of employers, employees, the self-employed, personal account holders and tax deductible voluntary contributions account holders who participate in MPF.

-- Mandatory contributions are tax deductible, subject to conditions prescribed by the Inland Revenue Department, Government of the Hong Kong Special Administrative Region.
+- Mandatory contributions and tax deductible voluntary contributions are tax deductible, subject to conditions prescribed by the Inland Revenue Department, the Government of the Hong Kong Special Administrative Region.

-- The information contained here is for reference only and will be updated occasionally.
+- The information contained here is for reference only and will be updated without notice.
 The provisions of the Mandatory Provident Fund Schemes Ordinance, other applicable legislation/regulations and guidelines or announcements published by the Mandatory Provident Fund Schemes Authority shall prevail for any information on MPF system.
-If you are in doubt about the meaning or the effect of the contents of this website, you should seek independent professional advice.
+If you're in doubt about the meaning or the effect of the contents of this website, you should seek independent professional advice.